 A court order is an instruction stating what an individual can or cannot do.

-A “judicial order” is a formal written order issued by a sitting judge, acting in an official capacity after being informed of the circumstances in writing by a document filed in court.
-People already involved in active litigation accomplish this by filing a motion to compel under Rule 37 of the Indiana Rules of Trial Procedure (IRTP) or Rule 37 of the Federal Rules of Civil Procedure (FRCP).
-People seeking the disclosure of confidential information outside the context of ongoing litigation would need to file a lawsuit in court to obtain a judicial order.
+People already involved in active litigation may obtain confidential DOR records by filing a motion to compel (i.e., a request for a judicial order) under Rule 37 of the Indiana Rules of Trial Procedure (IRTP) or Rule 37 of the Federal Rules of Civil Procedure (FRCP).
+People seeking the disclosure of confidential information outside the context of ongoing litigation would need to file a lawsuit in court, and to obtain a judicial order, the judge must issue an order granting DOR’s disclosure of confidential information.

 People seeking disclosure of confidential taxpayer information from DOR should email copies of all relevant papers to dorlitigation@dor.in.gov.

-The judicial order should allow DOR 30 to 60 days to respond.
+The judicial order should allow DOR at least 30 to 60 days to respond.

 Indiana Department of Revenue